 You can follow my short instructions on getting it set up and how to erase and or backup your cache this way.

 With that done, boot the game and get to the main menu.
 All your content should load, but if it worked correctly, you should now be able to play your RBHP upgrades!

 To meet this requirement, RBHP-upgraded sZAE songs come with a .app file pre-built with the upgrade (and even album art) baked in.
 All these files are completely self-contained to work with the actual song data you should have on your SD card already.
-More of these are coming soon to complete sZAE.
+Most sZAE songs should have these.

 To use these, refer to the sZAE text file available in every download of the RBHP Wii package.
 This table tells you which APP file (right) corresponds to which BIN (left).
 You'll need to pack these as BIN files by hand, for now.
 Copy the APP file to your sZAE packing folder.
 Run wadpacker with these arguments:

 wadpacker BIN# 1In this example, BIN# is 123.
 Then it should pack just the one file.
 Remember to copy this along with the automatically generated BINs.